ring-clojure/ring/doc/adr-spec-2.md

 request to the server results in a corresponding response.
 Even push promises don't fundamentally change this; they're just a predictive tool for sending responses for requests that may occur in future.
-This is mirrors the operation of function, which takes an argument as input and returns a value as output.
+This mirrors the operation of function, which takes an argument as input and returns a value as output.

 In contrast to HTTP, a websocket has more than one type of event, and